cesar-sap/abap_fm_json/README.md

 ## How to install

 *It looks that SAPLink is dead or dying, and [abapGit](https://github.com/larshp/abapGit) is the way to go.
-The new repository should work with abapGit, please inform me if you find any issue.
+The new repository should work with abapGit, please inform me if you find any issue*.

 *Many people are currently getting trouble to make SAPLink work.
 If you come accross problems, I have made available a transport request for direct import into an ABAP system in [transport/750](https://github.com/cesar-sap/abap_fm_json/tree/master/transport/750)*.